EmuGatorUF/EmuGator/README.md

 The emulator's internal state is modeled after the OpenHW CVE2 2-stage pipelined RISC-V processor.
 By reviewing the top-level SystemVerilog file, we extracted the CVE2's datapath and pipeline components to enable cycle-level debugging.

+Modifications were made to the original design of CVE2 better this context of an emulator made for education.
+Modifications include:
+- Control lines were moved from the decoder to the controller to better match textbooks
+- Branching has been reworked to not use branch prediction
+- CSR instructions are a nop because there is no hardware to interface with
+- Fence instructions are a nop because there is no hardware to interface with

 ## RISC-V Assembler
 The assembler is long yet simple and integrates with the frontend to take in assembly code as input, producing machine code output for the emulator.